jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 `scr:rateable` aspect to it, simultaneously setting the aspect-based properties to test values.
 It then makes sure it can get those same test values back.

-To run the test, first start the Docker containers by running `./run.sh build_start`.
+To run the test, first start the Docker containers by running `./run.sh build_start_it_supported`.
 Once everything comes up, run `./run.sh test`.

-In SDK 3.0.1 the embedded Tomcat server is started and tests are run automatically when you run `mvn install`.
-Or, if the Tomcat server is already running you can run `mvn test`.

-In SDK 3.0.1 you may see a stack trace after running `mvn install`.
-Scroll up a bit and you should see that the test ran successfully.

 Assuming everything went okay, you now have your model in place and tested and you are ready to write the behavior.